Acanthopanax Root Bark

 Acanthopanax Root Bark Channels / Meridians: Kidney, Liver

-Naturally Occurring Chemical Components in Acanthopanax Root Bark: glucodises, acanthosides, eleutheroside, hyperin, β-Sitosterol glucoside, polysaccharides, palmitic acid, linolenic acid, vitamin A
+Naturally Occurring Components in Acanthopanax Root Bark: glucodises, acanthosides, eleutheroside, hyperin, β-Sitosterol glucoside, polysaccharides, palmitic acid, linolenic acid, vitamin A

 How to use Acanthopanax gracilistylus root-bark: The most commonly used method is in wine.
 The medicinal liquior is ideal for the winter season.